Fiat, Renault-Nissan lead slowing European market rebound

 Fiat Chrysler posted a 9 percent gain in registrations, essentially thanks to the Fiat brand, while Renault's sales advanced 5.4 percent on recent models such as its Clio small car and Captur mini-sport utility vehicle (SUV).

-Sales at Volkswagen (VOWG.DE), Europe's biggest carmaking group, fell 2 percent overall with its premium Audi marque dropping 5.9 percent.
+Sales at Volkswagen, Europe's biggest carmaking group, fell 2 percent overall with its premium Audi marque dropping 5.9 percent.